Sandy Dennis

 Sandra Dale Dennis (April 27, 1937 – March 2, 1992) was an American actress.
 She made her film debut in the drama Splendor in the Grass (1961).
 For her performance in the comedy-drama film Who's Afraid of Virginia Woolf?
 (1966), she received the Academy Award for Best Supporting Actress.

-Dennis appeared in the films The Three Sisters (1966), Up the Down Staircase (1967), That Cold Day in the Park (1969), The Out-of-Towners (1970), God Told Me To (1976), The Four Seasons (1981), Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean (1982), and Another Woman (1988).
+Dennis appeared in the films Up the Down Staircase (1967), The Fox (1967), Sweet November (1968), That Cold Day in the Park (1969), The Out-of-Towners (1970), God Told Me To (1976), The Four Seasons (1981), Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean (1982), and Another Woman (1988).
 Her final film appearance came in the crime drama film The Indian Runner (1991).

-Dennis had a successful career on stage, appearing in the original stage production of Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.
+In a successful career on stage, Dennis appeared in the original stage production of Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean.
 For her performance in the play A Thousand Clowns, she received the Tony Award for Best Featured Actress in a Play.
 For her performance in the play Any Wednesday, she received the Tony Award for Best Actress in a Play.

-Dennis was a renowned animal activist.
+Dennis was devoted to the cause of animal welfare.
 She rescued stray cats from the bowels of Grand Central Terminal.
 At the time of her death in Westport, Connecticut, she lived with more than 20 cats, who were adopted out by longtime friends to new homes.

 Early life

 Dennis was born in Hastings, Nebraska, the daughter of Yvonne (née Hudson), a secretary, and Jack Dennis, a postal clerk.
-Her parents divorced in 1967, after 39 years of marriage.
-She had an elder brother, Frank.
+Her parents divorced in 1966 after 38 years of marriage.
+She had one brother, Frank, who was eight years older.
 Dennis grew up in Kenesaw, Nebraska, and Lincoln, Nebraska, graduating from Lincoln High School in 1955; one of her classmates was writer and comedian Dick Cavett.
 She attended Nebraska Wesleyan University and the University of Nebraska, appearing in the Lincoln Community Theater Group before moving to New York City at age 19.
 She studied acting at HB Studio in New York City.

 Career

 Early career

-Dennis made her television debut in 1956 in the soap opera The Guiding Light.
+Dennis made her television debut in 1956 in the soap opera Guiding Light.

 She had an early break when cast as an understudy in the Broadway production of William Inge's The Dark at the Top of the Stairs (1957) directed by Elia Kazan.
 Kazan cast Dennis in her first feature film, a small part in Splendor in the Grass (1961), which starred Natalie Wood and Warren Beatty.

 Dennis was cast in Face of a Hero (1960) on Broadway alongside Jack Lemmon.
 The play had only a short run, but Dennis received good notices.
 The Complaisant Lover (1961–62) by Graham Greene was more successful, running for 101 performances; Michael Redgrave and Googie Withers were also in the cast.